BatzJunior/testrepo/_pages/023-catalogues.md

 ## {{ page.sections['endpoint'] }}

 Catalogues and catalogue entries can be fetched, created, updated and deleted via the following endpoints.
-Filter can be set as described in the [URL-Parameter section](https://github.com/BatzJunior/testrepo/wiki/General-Information#catalogues).
+Filter can be set as described in the {% include linkToParameters.md %}.

 URL Endpoint | GET | PUT | POST | DELETE
 -------------|-----|-----|------|-------